Jaundice in Adults (cont.)

 - What is the prognosis of jaundice in adults?

-What are the complications of jaundice in adults?
+What is the treatment for jaundice in adults?

 Viewers share their comments